(Number 3 on the 1958 Highland map - 10133 N. 6730 W.)

 Ann Overend Preece

 Ann was born February 21, 1830, in Sutton-on-Craven, England to James and Mary Woodyard Overend.
 Ann was the second wife of John Preece whom she married January 26, 1856.
 They had six children: Albert, Nephi, Marguerite, Louisa, Oliver, and Joseph Henry.
-She lived on the homestead of her son Albert, a 160-acre parcel directly south of Heber Preece (Number 3- Highland map - interactive, large) who was the son of her husband's first wife.
+She lived on the homestead of her son Albert, a 160-acre parcel directly south of Heber Preece (Number 3 on the 1958 Highland map) who was the son of her husband's first wife.
 The 1880 census showed her living there with 2 of her sons, Nephi and Joseph, ages 21 and 11. but her husband was not listed nor was Albert.
 She also appears on the 1880 census in Salt Lake City living in the household with her husband, as "wife 2", his other wife, three of their children and four of her children: Albert-22, Louisa-16, Oliver-14, and Joseph-12.
 The 1900 census shows her living in Salt Lake City as married head of household with her son, Albert, aged 42.

 She died February 17, 1904, in Salt Lake City and is buried in the Salt Lake Cemetery.